simonbacquie/shift-api/README.md

 ## Auth

 Use HTTP basic auth to authenticate every request, with the username as the User's `email`.
-PAsswords are saved as sha1 hashes, so here are some test credentials:
+Passwords are saved as sha1 hashes, so here are some test credentials:

 ## Sample Credentials